servimp/React-Autocomplete/questions.md

 ### Questions
 1. What is the difference between Component and PureComponent? give an example where it might break my app.

    The difference is mainly in the methods for updating the components.
 A React component is rendered by default whenever receives new props or state.
 A pureComponent does a comparison with the actual props and state, if there are changes it renders again.
-A pure component might fail in the case that a prop is a complex data type with parameters that could change without changing the the reference to the object, so a change to the object could pass undetected.
+A pure component might fail in the case that a prop is a complex data type with parameters that could change without changing the reference to the object, so a change to the object could pass undetected.

 2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?